Adult Formation on Sundays

 Sunday classes meet during the 10 o’clock Education Hour, unless otherwise specified.
 Weekday classes are also offered.

-The Commercialization of Christmas
+The Spirituality of Music

 Basics of the Faith